Skip navigation

 Sausage Storage Chart

-• If the sausage has a "use-by" date, follow that date.
+• If the sausage has a "Use-By" date, follow that date.
 It is the last date recommended for the use of the product while at peak quality.
 The date has been determined by the manufacturer of the product.

-• If the sausage has a "sell-by" date, or no date, store it for the times recommended below.
+• If the sausage has a “Sell-By” date, or no date, store it for the times recommended below.

-• Freeze sausage if you can't use it within times the times recommended for refrigerator storage.
+• Freeze sausage if you can't use it within the times recommended for refrigerator storage.
 Once frozen it doesn't matter if the date expires because foods kept frozen continuously are safe indefinitely.

 Type of Sausage Refrigerator - Unopened Refrigerator - After Opening Freezer

-Fresh Sausage, uncooked 1 to 2 days unopened or opened 1 to 2 days unopened or opened 1 to 2 months
+Fresh Sausage, Uncooked 1 to 2 days unopened or opened 1 to 2 days unopened or opened 1 to 2 months

-Fresh Sausage, after cooking by consumer (not applicable) 3 to 4 days 2 to 3 months
+Fresh Sausage, After Cooking by Consumer (not applicable) 3 to 4 days 2 to 3 months

-Hard/Dry Sausage Whole, 6 weeks in pantry; indefinitely in refrigerator.
-3 weeks 1 to 2 months
+Hard/Dry Sausage Whole, 6 weeks in pantry; indefinitely in refrigerator 3 weeks 1 to 2 months

-Hot Dogs and other Cooked Sausage 2 weeks 7 days 1 to 2 months
+Hot Dogs and Other Cooked Sausage 2 weeks 7 days 1 to 2 months

 Luncheon Meats 2 weeks 3 to 5 days 1 to 2 months